vmaaik/vmaaik.github.io/_posts/2018-8-6-AWS-101 - API Gateway.md

 ---
 layout: post
-title: AWS 101 API Gateway - Draft
+title: API Gateway | Amazon Web Services Notes
 ---

 An API stands for an Application Programming Interface.
+Amazon API gateway is a fully managed service that makes it easy for developers to publish, maintain, monitor and secure APIs at any scale.
+With a few clicks in the AWS Management Console, you can create an API that acts as a front door for applications to access data, business logic, or functionality from your back-end services, such as applications running on EC", code running on AWS Lambda, or any web app.

 ### Types of APIs?

 - REST APIs (REpresentaional State Transfer), uses JSON
 - SOAP APIs (Simple Object Access Protocol), uses XML

-### What is API Gateway -

-Amazon API gateway is a fully managed service that makes it easy for developers to publish, maintain, monitor and secure APIs at any scale.
-With a few clicks in the AWS Management Console, you can create an API that acts as a front door for applications to access data, business logic, or functionality from your back-end services, such as applications running on EC", code running on AWS Lambda, or any web app.

 ### What can API Gateway do?